Jackalope-eth/Tronscan_USDT_Parser/README.md

-# Tronscan USDt Parser Macro
+# Tronscan USDT Parser Macro

 This macro helps cryptocurrency investigators using **Tronscan** to filter transactions involving **USDT (Tether)** on the TRON blockchain and calculate the running balance for a specific Ethereum address (EOA).
 It is designed for use with **LibreOffice Calc** and can be integrated easily into your spreadsheets.